Siddaganga Institute of Technology: Sports

 The college has facilities for encouraging sports and games.
-Has well equipped gymnasium, basketball, volleyball court, cricket ground, race track, badminton court, and an indoor stadium.
+Has well-equipped gymnasium, basketball, volleyball court, cricket ground, race track, badminton court, and an indoor stadium.

 It was established in 1963 under the auspices of the Sri Siddaganga Education Society.

 Ranking

+Siddaganga Institute of Technology is ranked 100 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.

 Siddaganga Institute of Technology is ranked 101 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2021.